Ghanaian Pastor Advises Women Against Marrying Men Who Give Offerings Below GH¢20, Video Trends

 Source: UGC

-In the viral X clip, the man of God was seen addressing his female congregants with advice on relationships and marriage, cautioning them against considering men who give very small church offerings.
+In the viral X clip, the man of God was seen addressing female congregants with advice on relationships and marriage, cautioning them against considering men who give very small church offerings.

 Read also

 “Any boy who gives an offering of GH¢10 or GH¢20 is not ready for marriage.
-His finances are zero, don’t marry.
-If a man can be stingy with God, what about you, a mere human,” he said.
+His finances are zero; don’t marry.
+If a man can be stingy with God, what about you, a mere human?” he said.

-“A guy who cannot appreciate God, you think he can appreciate you,” he stated.
+“A guy who cannot appreciate God; you think he can appreciate you?” he stated.

-The comments have since generated mixed reactions online, with many users debating the pastor’s message and its implications for faith, relationships, and financial expectations in marriage.
+The comments have generated mixed reactions online, with many users debating the pastor’s message and its implications for faith, relationships, and financial expectations in marriage.

-Peeps react to pastor’s controversial offering advice
+Reactions to pastor’s controversial advice on offerings

 @Thatblackboy30 shared: